 The prohibition on allowing stationing, installation, or deployment

-In 2023, Belarus was added as a sixth state that engaged in conduct that was not compatible with the TPNW’s prohibition on allowing stationing, installation, or deployment of nuclear weapons.
-While the presence of Russian nuclear weapons on Belarusian territory has not been confirmed, it is clear that both countries took significant steps to advance a nuclear-sharing mission.
-NATO members Belgium, Germany, Italy, the Netherlands, and Türkiye continued to host a total of approximately 100 US B61 gravity nuclear bombs for NATO’s nuclear sharing mission.
+In 2024, seven states engaged in conduct that was not compatible with the Treaty on the Prohibition of Nuclear Weapons’ (TPNW) prohibition on allowing stationing, installation, or deployment of nuclear weapons.
+While the presence of Russian nuclear warheads on Belarusian territory has still not been confirmed, it is clear that both states have taken significant steps to advance a nuclear-sharing mission.
+In the United Kingdom, upgrades are being made at the United Kingdom’s air base Royal Air Force (RAF) Lakenheath to enable the return of US nuclear weapons to UK territory.
+Belgium, Germany, Italy, the Netherlands, and Türkiye continued to host a total of approximately 100 US B61 gravity nuclear bombs for NATO’s nuclear sharing mission.

 Each State Party undertakes never under any circumstances to: ‘Allow any stationing, installation or deployment of any nuclear weapons or other nuclear explosive devices in its territory or at any place under its jurisdiction or control.’